Northern Wu phonology: Depression

 The voiced initials in Northern Wu languages are realised with breathy voice.
 This functions much like a phonemic depressor and lowers the pitch of the realization.
 Some linguists, such as Y. R. Chao, transcribe these phones not as voiced consonants, but as voiceless consonants followed by // or //.
 More recently, potentially due to Standard Mandarin influence, the younger generation has merged the pronunciation of the unaspirated voiceless series with the (breathy) voiced series.
 However, the functional load of the breathy voice is already relatively low, due to the fact that tonal distribution lends to disambiguation between historically voiced and voiceless syllables.
 This breathy voice is at times known as "murmur".

 Some speakers, particularly in Shanghai, may constrict their throats when pronouncing voiceless (unaspirated) initials to further disambiguate breathy and modal initials.
-This construction may result in the pronunciation of an implosive.
+This constriction may result in the pronunciation of an implosive.

 Implosives

 In various suburban Shanghainese varieties, the unaspirated voiceless series is realised as implosives.
 This feature appears to also have been in urban (Puxi) Shanghainese, though it is lost today.